sola-st/wasm-r3/README.md

 This folder contains the source code for the Wasm-R3 tool.

+## Prerequisites

+- wasm-tools

 ## Building

 When first cloning the repository you want to install all dependencies.
 From the root of this repository run:
 ```
 npm install
 ```